kadiwalsufiyan/Linux-Deep-Dive-/01-linux-basic-commands/README.md

 ---

-Commands Covered

-Command| Purpose
-"ls"| List directory contents
-"pwd"| Display current directory
-"cd"| Change directory
-"mkdir"| Create directories
-"rmdir"| Remove empty directories
-"rm"| Remove files and directories
-"touch"| Create empty files
-"cp"| Copy files
-"mv"| Move or rename files
-"chmod"| Change file permissions

----

-Skills Demonstrated
+🧠 Skills Practiced

 - Linux Command Line
+- Directory Navigation
 - File Management
-- Directory Navigation
+- Basic Linux Commands
-- Basic Bash Scripting
+- Bash Scripting
-- Linux System Administration Fundamentals
+- File Permissions

 ---

-Conclusion
+✅ Conclusion

-In this lab, I practiced essential Linux commands for navigating directories and managing files.
+In this lab, I practiced essential Linux commands used for navigating directories and managing files.

-I also created a Bash script to automate the creation of directories and files.
+I also created and executed a Bash script to automate file and directory creation.

-These commands and scripting skills form an important foundation for Linux System Administration.
+These are fundamental skills required for a Linux System Administrator.